ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 Some commonly used forms of advertising can introduce potential user experience issues for a media stream.
 This section provides a very brief overview of a complex and evolving space, but a complete coverage of the potential issues is out of scope for this document.

-The same techniques used to allow a media player to switch between renditions of different bitrates at segment or chunk boundaries can also be used to enable the dynamic insertion of advertisements (herafter referred to as "ads").
+The same techniques used to allow a media player to switch between renditions of different bitrates at segment or chunk boundaries can also be used to enable the dynamic insertion of advertisements (hereafter referred to as "ads").

 Ads may be inserted either with Client Side Ad Insertion (CSAI) or Server Side Ad Insertion (SSAI).
 In CSAI, the ABR manifest will generally include links to an external ad server for some segments of the media stream, while in SSAI the server will remain the same during advertisements, but will include media segments that contain the advertising.
 In SSAI, the media segments may or may not be sourced from an external ad server like with CSAI.

 In general, the more targeted the ad request is, the more requests the ad service needs to be able to handle concurrently.
-If connectivity is poor to the ad service, this can cause rebuffering even if the underlying video assets (both content and ads) are able to be accessed quickly.
+If connectivity is poor to the ad service, this can cause rebuffering even if the underlying video assets (both content and ads) can be accessed quickly.
 The less targeted, the more likely the ad requests can be consolidated and can leverage the same caching techniques as the video content.

 In some cases, especially with SSAI, advertising space in a stream is reserved for a specific advertiser and can be integrated with the video so that the segments share the same encoding properties such as bitrate, dynamic range, and resolution.